Have you ever lost more than you should have at online poker?

 Pot odds compared to the odds of your hand (or your opponent’s) improving

-After you can choose your starting hands on autopilot you simply need more practice comparing the odds your hand has of improving.
-You also need to learn how to size your own bets properly to give your opponents the wrong odds to draw out on you.to the
+After you can choose your starting hands on autopilot you simply need more practice comparing the odds the pot is offering you to the odds your hand has of improving.
+You also need to learn how to size your own bets properly to give your opponents the wrong odds to draw out on you.

 I’m convinced that having an excellent grasp of those two concepts is all it will take for many losing players to turn things around.